MicrosoftDocs/visualstudio-docs/subscriptions/assignments-orders.md

 + Visual Studio subscriptions admins may reassign subscriptions from one subscriber to another if 90 days have passed since the time of the original assignment.
     > [!NOTE]
     > To avoid an artificially high level of maximum usage, always do this by first removing the existing subscription and then adding the new one.
-+ To help you monitor your organization's maximum usage, there's a [Maximum Usage](maximum-usage.md) report in the Visual Studio [Subscriptions Administration Portal](https://manage.visualstudio.com).
++ To help you monitor your organization's maximum usage, there's a [Maximum Usage](maximum-usage.md) report in the Visual Studio [Subscriptions Admin Portal](https://manage.visualstudio.com).

 ## Monthly Subscriptions, Open License or Open Value